Skip to content

 Achievements

-On the Achievements board, users can see their weekly achievements at a glance and also see their recent activity with awards.
+On the Achievement board, users can see their weekly achievements at a glance and also see their recent activity with awards.

 • Accomplishment badge (1)